 But I’m ignoring that, as it could be 2 or 6 billion, who knows yet.

-I won’t get that answer yet and you won’t see my suggestions here either, I would hate to have to deal with this unavoidable economic reality if I had led a successful separation from the UK, or indeed if I was planning one.
+I know I won’t get answers yet and you won’t see my suggestions here either, I would hate to have to deal with this unavoidable economic reality if I had led a successful separation from the UK, or indeed if I was planning one.

 Even to match the spending deficit per head in England we would have to offset £12bn.

-To match the UK and ignore about £940 per head of ongoing setup costs, we would need to cut by £2213 per head, thats tricky, its every man woman and child in Scotland.
+To match the UK and ignore about £940 per head of ongoing setup costs, we would need to cut spending (or increase taxes) by £2223 per head, thats tricky, its that amount for every man woman and child in Scotland.

-To help, laid out below, is the spend per head in Scotland now split by all the spending areas, this will allow you to make choices, good luck.
+To help, laid out below, is the spend per head in Scotland now, split by all the spending sectors, this will allow you to make your own choices, good luck.

 PS if you think defence is the answer, if we eradicate it totally and abandon NATO we would save £625 per head.
-Stay in NATO? saving zero at required 2% of GDP.
+Stay in NATO? we save zero at required 2% of GDP.